Matt Carpenter: Personal life

 When he was in high school, Matt Carpenter was given a framed poster of Lance Berkman, his childhood hero and also his teammate from 2011–12.
 The poster was a gift from his now-wife, Mackenzie (Detmore) Carpenter.
-The couple were married on December 10, 2011, in Missouri City, Texas.
+Carpenter and Mackenzie attended the same High School, where they began to date.
+After becoming engaged in May 2011, the couple were married on December 10, 2011, in Missouri City, Texas.
 Jake Arrieta served as a groomsman.
 The Carpenters' first child, a daughter, was born May 25, 2016.
 Mackenzie gave birth to their second child, a boy, on November 20, 2017.

 Carpenter is a Christian.
 He has said, “There was so much relief in [surrendering my life to Christ].
 From that point on, literally, like it changed me. … The game of baseball I have no control over.
 The game of life I have no control over.
 All I have is my faith.
 If you’re looking for some solid ground or some rock to hold onto, there’s only one way and that’s through Him.”
+When Carpenter had elbow surgery at Texas Christian University, he stated that he leaned on his faith during that tough time.
+"But when you have something taken away from you, it really opens up your eyes to what’s really important, and it took me leaning on my faith to get to the point where I could play the game again."

 Known for being one of the few major leaguers to not wear batting gloves during games, Carpenter has said that he has not worn them in organized baseball except for one game during college in Colorado Springs while visiting Air Force.
 His right palm shows the effects of not wearing gloves; he has many calluses and small cuts.

 In the aftermath of Hurricane Harvey flooding the Greater Houston area in 2017, Carpenter pledged to donate $10,000 to the flooding victims for every home run he hit the remainder of the season.